-doctrine.
-For example, Robert Pushaw, a noted scholar of the federal courts, has recently published an intriguing article on standing doctrine.
-He suggests limiting standing in certain contexts to those who can show they were accidentally exposed to the action they challenge (thus barring plaintiffs who intentionally create an "injury in fact" in order to establish the right to sue).
-If Jonathan Remy Nash has suggested importing the precautionary principle-an off-cited principle of international law-into standing decisions on certain issues.
-The emergence of standing as an issue for conservative litigants offers a new perspective from which to evaluate such suggestions.
+If the Court does decide to revisit the doctrine, what might it do?
+I take the opportunity these recent cases offer to review new suggestions for altering standing doctrine.
+For example, Robert Pushaw, a noted scholar of the federal courts, 24 has recently published an intriguing article on standing doctrine.
+He suggests limiting standing in certain contexts to those who can show they were accidentally exposed to the action they challenge (barring plaintiffs who intentionally expose themselves to harm in order to establish the right to sue).
+25 Jonathan Remy Nash has suggested importing the